Skip to content

 • Use Event Streaming to inspect the stored event log and live SSE stream.

-• Use Permissions to understand what survives across resume and what still needs approval.
+• Use Permissions to understand what requires approval before and after attach.

 On this page